dhingl/java-interview-questions/README.md

 21. parse csv using java.
 22. what is marker interface.
 23. explain micro service architecture, explain how request comes to micro service.

+24. what is indexing
+comparator comparable
+how to define beans in spring boot if beans are get at two deferent loactions what will be there hashcode removing from enhanced for loop, difference in list iterartor and iterator hashcode of set if 2 same objects are added in set what will be its size curdrepository and jparesposity defeince in them diff in @enity and @table

+how to define thread using runnable lambda expression Convert list in to map asked in 2 interviewsa

+try {
+}catch(Exception e)
+{
+}catch(Arthiemetic e)
+{
+}
+which one will execute

+Java 8 features
+list set differencence
+string immutable
+String s1=new ("Helo"),String s2=new ("Helo") what will be in scp and heap executor synchronized

+public class Main
+{
+	public static void main(String[] args) {
+		Main main=new Main();
+		System.out.print(main.factorial(4));
+	}

+	private int factorial(int a)
+	{
+	    int product=1;
+	    while(a>1)
+	    {
+	        product=product*a;
+	        a--;
+	    }
+	    return product;
+	}
+}
+USING LAMBDA EXPRESSION TO CREATE THREAD